Swuib/Alyra-04-TenderOnChain/README.md

     If you want to launch the contract on the fuji testnet, create a '.env' file in the truffle folder, with your MNEMONIC as variables.

     For the frontend side in loacl as well as in testnet, you must create a '.env' in the client folder, with your REACT_APP_PINATA_JWT as variables.

+    PS: If you want to test the project locally, you have to go to ethprovider and modify lines 15 , 75, and 76 because the networks are different and so are the values returned by the blockchain.

+___

 ## Test result obtained :